Skip to Content

 Ignition switch fault

-Generally, ignition switches are robust; of course, they do wear out, but a spark plug or coil is the more likely troublemaker on an ignition system.
-Checking an ignition system on the small engine is simple, but it does get a little more complex when a small engine is fitted to a riding mower, for example.
+Generally, ignition switches are robust; of course, they do wear out, but a spark plug or coil is more likely to cause trouble in an ignition system.
+Checking an ignition system on a small engine is simple, but it can get a little more complex when it’s fitted to a riding mower, for example.

-A riding mower employs safety sensors on blade controls, seats, transmission, and grass box could also have them on the hood, and a clutch pedal and a low oil level safety switch are common on small horizontal engines fitted to generators and power washers.
+A riding mower employs safety sensors on the blade controls, seats, transmission clutch pedal, and grass box, and some also have them on the hood (i.e., hood open = no start).
+A low-oil-level safety switch is common on small horizontal engines used in generators and power washers.

-Sensors may be hard-wired inline, meaning they supply a ground to the coil (preventing spark) until they are activated, at which point the ground feed is open, and the coil sends voltage to the spark plug.
+Sensors may be hard-wired inline, meaning they supply ground to the coil (preventing a spark) until they are activated, at which point the ground feed opens, and the coil sends voltage to the spark plug.

 Computer-controlled ignition switch